jawahar-shazab/docs/docs/api.md

 GET /v1/sites
 ```

-Retrieves all sites for a business.
+This API retrieves all sites associated with a specific business, providing a list of all locations or establishments under the same business entity.

 #### 3. Create Multiple Sites